Lincoln Service: Track upgrades

 On March 22, 2011, an announcement was made in Chicago that an additional $685 million would be used to upgrade trackage and grade crossings between Dwight and Lincoln.
 Construction on the improvement project began on April 5, 2011.
+Upgrades included rebuilding the passing sidings so that the track spacing between the main track is increased from 14 ft to 20 ft.

 Although much of track upgrade work was completed between 2010 and 2012, there are additional constructions including second trackage, bridge replacement and rehabilitation, drainage improvements, and grade crossings and signal improvements before the full 110 mph service can be fully operated on this route.
 After all required improvements on the first 15 mi segment between Dwight and Pontiac, Illinois were completed, Amtrak started the higher-speed rail service with top speeds of 110 mph on that segment in November 2012, with the entire section between Alton and Joliet expected to have 110 mph operation by 2017.

-Amtrak began testing the line for 110 mph revenue service in 2022.
+Starting on July 7, 2021, Lincoln Service and Texas Eagle trains were allowed a top speed of 90 mph after Federal Railroad Administration dual certification of the Incremental Train Control System and Interoperable Electronic Train Management System between south of Joliet Union Station and Alton, Illinois.
+On December 13, 2021, scheduled travel times were reduced by approximately 15 minutes between St. Louis and Chicago as a result of the increased speeds.
+Amtrak began testing in 2022 for 110 mph revenue service, which began on May 3, 2023.
+New schedules debuted on June 26, 2023.
+By September 2025, schedules were 34 minutes faster than pre-2021.